kurtosis-tech/zzz-deprecated-eth2-merge-kurtosis-module/README.md

             // - besu: hyperledger/besu:merge
             "elImage": "",

+            // The log level that the EL client should log at, it overrides the value set in the `logLevel` property
+            // This value must be specific for the client's implementation, For instance if you want to set info log
+            // level for Geth client, you should set "3" and "INFO" for Besu clients "elLogLevel": "",

             // The type of CL client that should be started
             // Valid values are "nimbus", "lighthouse", "lodestar", "teku", and "prysm" "clType": "nimbus",